Haneda Airport 羽田空港

 - Watching planes take off and land against the skyline from the fantastic viewing decks

 How to Get There

 Reach Haneda Airport by train, monorail, bus or taxi.

 By train: Take the JR Yamanote Line to Shinagawa.
 From there, transfer to the Keikyu Airport Line bound for Haneda Airport.
 Journeys from Shinagawa can take up to 30 minutes.

-By monorail: Departing from Hamamatsucho Station, also on the Yamanote Line, the Tokyo Monorail provides a scenic seaside journey to Haneda Airport.
-Express services take 13 minutes.
+By monorail: Departing from JR Hamamatsucho Station, also on the Yamanote Line, the Tokyo Monorail provides a scenic seaside journey to Haneda Airport.
+Airport Express services take as little as 13 minutes.